vijay-varadarajan/Aerodrome-Lookup-Service/README.md

  - After logging in once, a user can make **any number of searches** one after the other, but is **logged out automatically** once the program terminates.

  - Display of output in a **tabulated format** with the type of aerodrome and gps code against each name for easy visualization.

+ - The **cowsay** library is used to provide a visual treat to the user.

  - **The output data is displayed via text as well as audio (voice) giving the user a more immersive search experience.
 This also allows the blind to make use of this software.**